 VICTORIA DAVISON is the COO of Marsh UK.
 She is an expert in financial strategy and planning, and has worked on projects in many of the world’s financial centers.
 Previously she spent 18 years working at UBS, where she co-founded an organization to support and promote families and was an active board member of their various women’s organizations.
 Victoria lives in London with her husband and four children.

-TONY BUTLER is the Director of Museum of Anglian Life (MEAL).
-Apart from its regular function as an open-air museum, MEAL’s work focuses on training and skills development for vulnerable people, therapeutic care for those with mental health difficulties and heritage apprenticeships.
-He is also leading the Happy Museum project which aims to establish a community of museum practice based on well-being and sustainability.
+TONY BUTLER is the Executive Director of Derby Museums Trust which manages three of the city’s museums (Derby Museum and Art Gallery, The Silk Mill and Pickford’s House) and its world famous art collection of Joseph Wright of Derby.
+Prior to that he was Director of the Museum of East Anglian Life an open air museum which developed ground breaking work on training and skills development for vulnerable people, therapeutic care for those with mental health difficulties and heritage apprenticeships.
+In 2011 he founded Happy Museum project which aims to establish a community of museum practice based on well-being and environmental sustainability.

-Tony was a the Museums fellow on the Clore Leadership programme in 2007-08 and is also trustee of the Poetry Trust and Aldeburgh Museum.
-He lives in rural Suffolk with his partner Rachel and their two girls.
+Tony was a the Museums fellow on the Clore Leadership programme in 2007-08 and is also trustee of the Poetry Trust.
+He lives in rural Suffolk with his partner Rachel and their two girls

 BERNARD DONOGHUE is the Director of the Association of Leading Visitor Attractions, the representative body for the most important, popular and iconic museums, galleries, cathedrals, gardens, heritage sites, historic houses, zoos and leisure attractions in the UK.
 He is a trustee of the Geffrye Museum of the Home, London, and of the Heritage Alliance.
 He is an appointed member of the Cathedral Council of St Paul’s Cathedral, London, and a Fellow of the Tourism Society.